fineanmol/plant-tree/README.md

-🪴 Updated on Tue, 25 Feb 2025 16:31:14 GMT
+🌾 Updated on Tue, 25 Feb 2025 17:33:57 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Simplicity is the soul of efficiency."